South Cornwall · TR3

 Why Playing Place is its own job.

 Outside Conservation Area and AONB.
 Kea parish operates active input on infill schemes; sewerage capacity has shaped some recent decisions.
+That sets the scene before any design work begins.
 For planning application specifically, Playing Place sits outside the headline designations, which usually gives a slightly more flexible starting point — but parish-level character still matters.
-That's why we treat every Playing Place project as a TR3-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Playing Place application gets approved at eight weeks or stalls in committee.
+The modern self-build plots that dominate Playing Place (and continue out toward Feock) set the tone for any planning application scheme here.

 Planning note